Top Ten Interesting and Fun Facts About the Wild West and Cowboys

 There was, some time before the outbreak of Civil War, a common expansionist political doctrine known as Manifest Destiny.

-Promoted by the United States government, the idea was that it was an inevitable and divinely ordained movement to claim and settle the lands westward.
+The principle, promoted by the United States government, said it was an inevitable and divinely ordained movement to claim and settle the lands westward.

 So we are looking at the land between the Mississippi and the Pacific Ocean.
 Here's a map: